mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb3.rst

 Trans Mode
 ^^^^^^^^^^
 Trans mode is enabled by holding :hwlabel:`SHIFT` down and by pressing the :hwlabel:`SAMPLER` button.
 The button will blink when selected.
 Press one of the pads to trigger one of the built in cut effects.
+This mode is driven entirely by the controller's firmware, so there is no equivalent in the Mixxx UI.
+In this mode, pressing and holding a pad triggers a Cut Effect, where the deck's fader volume is toggle from 0 to max at the rate described in the table below.
+For example, pressing and holding pad 5 will cause the volume to toggle from max to min every one beat.

 .. figure:: ../../_static/controllers/pioneer_ddj_sb3_trans.svg
    :align: center